 Information architecture is an area of study that explores the theoretical and practical implications of information “behavior” and how the derived knowledge of said behavior is used to improve the human experience across various aspects of communication and engagement.

 As suggested in a DSIA-based research poster, the intellectual discourse of information architecture can be divided into two schools of thought: the “Classic” school and the “Contemporary” school.
 Each school has two sub-categories, and each sub-category includes several areas of interest.
 The fundamental difference between both schools can be described as follows:

 - The classic school of thought generally explores the complexity associated with the base properties of information and the approaches used to apply information science to give structure to interactive information environments.

 - The contemporary school of thought investigates the complexity to express the contextual conditions that give rise to thoughtful intent and approaches for embodying meaning and implied purpose within an interactive, physical-digital space.

 Information Architecture (Web Practice)

 Information architecture is a practice concerned with the structural design and engineering of application user interfaces.
 The practice includes defining and managing the conceptual models that express the core relationships for sustainable human interaction with technology.
-Information architecture provides the conceptual “blueprint” for application user interfaces.
+In other words, information architecture provides the conceptual “blueprint” for application user interfaces.

 When done well, information architecture helps to simplify how people navigate and engage with content presented in application user interfaces and across disparate and “shared information environments.”
 That means delivering content to users when and how they need it.